FMajdali/Navigation-Deep-RL/README.md

 - The learning process will occuer at every n steps: **UPDATE_EVERY = 4**

 ## Nerual Network Architecture
-The nerual network recives the state which consist of 37 dimensions, then it process it with 4 fully connected layers of the size 64, each layer is applying a Relu activtion function on the output it passes to the next layer except the last on whcih outputs 4 (crossponding to the number of actions) units only
+The nerual network is written using pytorch, it recives the state which consist of 37 dimensions, then it process it with 4 fully connected layers of the size 64, each layer is applying a Relu activtion function on the output it passes to the next layer except the last on whcih outputs 4 outputs (crossponding to the number of actions)

 # Instructions
 ## Getting Started